Before test day, make sure you become familiar with these procedures and rules.

-We also recommend that you check directly with the test center, including the test center's website, on the morning of the test.
+We also recommend that you check the test center's website on the morning of the test.

 Doors Open at 7:45 a.m.

 All test centers open at 7:45 a.m.
 Doors close at 8 a.m., unless otherwise noted on your admission ticket.
-You can’t be admitted once testing has started.
-If you're late or absent on test day, you can reschedule.
-We recommend rescheduling as opposed to reregistering—it will cost less.
-Find out more about changing your registration information.
+You can't be admitted once testing has started.
+If you're late or absent on test day, you'll need to register again and standard testing fees will apply.

 Make sure you show up with everything you need.